Want to Lock Your Bike Safely? Here's What You Need to Know!

 Here’s how to go the extra mile in securing your bike:

 • Double up on locks.
-Using two locks, especially different types (like a U-lock and a chain lock), forces a thief to carry more tools and take more time, which most aren’t willing to do.
+Using two locks, especially different types like a U-lock and a chain lock, makes it harder for thieves.
+They need more tools and more time, which most thieves are not willing to spend.

 • Secure your components.
 If your bike has quick-release wheels or saddle, consider locking them up or removing them when you park.